gyund/chatpaths/README.md

 the appropriate resource string identified in english.
 This is a bit weird, and there's probably a better way to do this.

+Basically, if you add a new image to the system, you have to add a corresponding `search_<name>` entry.
+The application will iterate through each image and retrieve the translation.
+If the string being searched for is part of the string name, then it is selected for display.

 ## Incorporated Works

 Chatpaths makes use of a number of 3rd party visual resources as well as compositions and